Subway Tile: 5 Smart Ways to Add Personality to White Tile

 Should I Paint My Cabinets White?
 And Which White is Best?

-While the above white on white on white kitchen might not be trendy forever, each element has a timeless quality to it.
+While the above white-on-white-on-white kitchen might not be trendy forever, each element has a timeless quality.
 For example, if a new homeowner doesn’t like white cabinets, they could choose a dark gray-blue to complement the marble and quartz.

 The Best Vanity & Island Paint Colors